-Distance therapists can provide services via phone, chat, video, or email.
-They may guide people through challenges using different types of communication technology.
+Therapists who practice online can provide services via video, text, phone, chat, or email.
+As technology evolves, so can telehealth: Therapists may guide people through challenges using the most useful and current communication technologies.

-Mental health professionals might offer distance therapy as the main way to communicate with people who are seeking therapy.
-Some prefer this type of treatment because they can get the benefits of therapy in their own homes or while traveling.
+Mental health professionals might offer telehealth as the main way to communicate with people who are seeking therapy.
+Some individuals prefer this type of treatment because they can get the benefits of therapy in their own homes or while traveling—this can be particularly helpful for people who live in remote locations, have busy schedules, or who have limited mobility due to disability or caregiving responsibilities.

-Distance therapy may be offered as a standalone treatment.
+Online therapy may be offered as a standalone treatment.
 It can also be used along with the traditional therapeutic relationship.
-A therapist may provide treatment from an office but switch to distance therapy when a person is out of town or cannot commute to the office.
+A therapist may provide treatment from an office but switch to telehealth when a person is out of town or cannot commute to the office.

-Distance therapy can be a good option for people who cannot access care due to location, health, or transportation issues.
+Online therapy can be a good option for people who cannot access care due to location, health, or transportation issues.
 It may also be appealing to people who do not wish to meet in an office.
-As many important aspects of life are now available online, distance therapy may be therapy’s way of keeping up with the digital world.
+As many important aspects of life are now available online, telehealth is therapy’s way of keeping up with the digital world.

-Many aspects of mental health can be addressed with distance therapy.
+Many aspects of mental health can be addressed with online therapy.
 Some of these include:

 - Food and eating issues